-This option involves the study of Hawaii’s unique soils and important insects and diseases that affect plants in the tropical environment.
-This option also familiarizes you with business skills such as management, personnel administration, marketing and accounting.
+The specialization involves the study of Hawaii’s unique soils and important insects and diseases that affect plants in the tropical environment.
+This specialization also familiarizes you with business skills such as management, personnel administration, marketing and accounting.

 Follow the course links to review pre-requisites.
 The University Core and CTAHR College requirements can be found at the CTHAR undergraduate web page.